 Avalanche Center Home Budget History and Projection

-The graphs below give an overview of the finances of the CyberSpace Avalanche Center since we began operations as a non-profit in the fall of 1996.
+The graphs below give an overview of the finances of Avalanche-Center.org (the CyberSpace Avalanche Center or CSAC) since we began our second year of operation as a non-profit (and our third year of providing internet resources) in the fall of 1996.
 Please note that we receive no financial support (and for that matter very limited cooperation) from any government sources.
 We have no affiliation whatsoever with the US Forest Service, or any other government agency.
+We are one of the only avalanche related nonprofits in the US which does not raise funds on behalf of the government to assist in paying federal salaries.

 We have had four primary sources of revenue over time, shown in the first four graphs.
-Note that the largest ones are individual contributions and the avalanche store.
-Support from industry in terms of sponsorships and auction contributions has diminished since we began.
-We still run a small auction, but we gave up on sponsorships from industry.
+Note that the largest ones have traditionally been individual contributions and the avalanche store.
+Support from industry has been minimal since our first few years.
+We still ran an auction for many years but no longer do that, and we gave up on sponsorships from industry a long time ago.
 We tried Adsense instead for a while with some success, but that had its own set of problems.
-As of 2007 we have set up an Adsense-like script to run our own ads, but it doesn't work entirely correctly at this time and work on it have been infrequent.
+In 2007 we set up an Adsense-like script to run our own ads, but it has never been promoted very well.
+In 2008 we had some unsolicited interest in low-budget ads on the home page in the bar on the left side.
+They withdrew their ads as a result of economic conditions in 2008.

 The last two graphs show total expenses and the net gain or loss for each season.
 In the 2002-2003 season we had a net loss for the first time ever.
-Our projections for 2003-2004 also predicted a net loss but we did manage to break even.
-Since then we've managed to pretty much break even despite a flat budget.
-If it were adjusted for inflation our budget would actually be shrinking each season.
+Following 2004 we managed to operate quite a few seasons on a flat budget, although in recent years we have had a net loss.

 Individual Contributions